-The largest number of participants (71%) indicated that they support art museums and galleries.
+The largest number of participants (71%) indicated that they support Art Museums and Galleries.
 However, this is likely related to the high proportion of respondents who received the survey from the Philadelphia Museum of Art.
-Nonetheless, the distribution of financial contributions throughout other categories demonstrates that cultural donors support a wide variety of organizations.
+Nonetheless, the distribution throughout other categories demonstrates that cultural donors support a wide variety of organizations.